dingzeyuli/crumpling-sound-perceptual-study/README.md

-# Web-based perceptual study codebase
+# Web-based sound perceptual study codebase

 ![example screenshot](screenshot.jpg)

+This codebase is forked from [Alec Jacobson's github codebase](https://github.com/alecjacobson/perceptual-study).
+I made a few changes so that it better supports the audio file play and stop features.
+We use this perceptual study in our SIGGRAPH Asia paper [Crumpling Sound Synthesis](http://www.cs.columbia.edu/cg/crumpling/) [Cirio et al. 2016].

+The followings are from the orignal descriptions.

+--

 This is nothing more than the .php/.javascript/.css/.html files we used to create the two-/four-alternative forced choice perceptual study for our